threefoldtecharchive/0-templates/templates/s3/README.md

 - `node`: node id of the node the namespace is deplopyed on
 - `url`: node zrobot address

+Urls:
+public: URL of minio over the public network
+storage: URL of minio over the storage network

 ### Actions:
 - `install`: creates s3 instance by creating all the required namespaces and connects minio to those namespaces.